 Assoc.
 Prof. Dr. Hussain Nasser Al Rahma

-President International Pan-Arab Critical Care Medicine Society (IPACCMS) President Emirates Intensive Care Society (EICS)
+President, International Pan-Arab Critical Care Medicine Society (IPACCMS)

 Board member Emirates Resuscitation Council

-Consultant; Head of Directorate Emergency and Critical Care,
+Head of Directorate, Emergency & Critical Care Services,

 Cardiothoracic and vascular surgery and interventional cardiology now offer more than ever an exploding/expanding arsenal of diagnostic and therapeutic modalities to a population with increasing morbidity challenging all involved medical subspecialties to offer the highest quality of care.
 It is clear that cardiovascular and thoracic anaesthesia and intensive care are undeniably essential.